michael-rimmer-nz/308-pae3d-3d-modeler/README.md

 The project was done in pairs, my partner was Henry P. We decided to make a 3D Modeler to discover the process involved in creating an interface that allows an inexperienced user to create complex models by using the interface’s tools/operations.
 Henry built the core model structure, while my focus was individual tools/operations and the user interface.
 The project is intended to be a proof of concept as it is a first attempt at making a 3D Modeler.

+This repository is for historical and storage purposes.

 #### Edits ####